zx80/pg-schema-version/README.md

 Please consider them to check whether they fit your needs before considering psv.
-In contrast, pg-schema-version (`psv`) emphasizes a _simple_ approach based on a single plain SQL scripts and no configuration to provide limited but useful features with safety first in mind.
+In contrast, pg-schema-version (`psv`) emphasizes a _simple_ approach based on a single plain SQL scripts and no configuration to provide limited but useful features with safety in mind.

 ## Usage